-(1) A party may take the testimony of any person, including a party, by deposition upon written questions without leave of court except as provided in paragraph (2).
+(1) After commencement of the action, any $\underline{A}$ party may take the testimony of any person, including a party, by deposition upon written questions without leave of court except as provided in paragraph (2).
 The attendance of witnesses may be compelled by the use of subpoena as provided in Rule 45.
+The deposition of a person confined in prison may be taken only by leave of court on such terms as the court prescribes.